“Her drafting is fantastic and she turns papers around very quickly.”

-Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense (with particular expertise in health, community care, education and discrimination law).
+Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense.

 She graduated from Queens’ College, Cambridge with a First Class degree in French and Spanish before converting to law.
 She then obtained an LLM with distinction in public law and human rights from the London School of Economics.

-Katherine has appeared as sole counsel in the High Court, Upper Tribunal, Court of Protection, County Court, Crown Court and Magistrates Courts.
-She has also appeared as a junior in the Court of Appeal.
+Katherine has appeared as sole counsel in the Court of Appeal, High Court, Upper Tribunal, Court of Protection, County Court, Crown Court and Magistrates Courts.

-She is listed as one of the ‘Highest Rated Planning Juniors Under 35’ by Planning Magazine (2018).
+She is listed as one of the top ten ‘Highest Rated Planning Juniors Under 35’ by Planning Magazine (2019) and is identified as “Up and Coming” by Chambers and Partners (2019) in the field of community care.

-As co-chair of Young Legal Aid Lawyers, Katherine is committed to access to justice and legal aid work.
+As former co-chair of Young Legal Aid Lawyers (2017-2019), Katherine is committed to access to justice and legal aid work.
+She is also a member of the Equality and Human Rights Commission’s panel of counsel.

 Katherine practises in all areas of planning and environmental law, including the specialist areas of town and village greens, assets of community value and highways.
-Her clients include developers, local authorities, NGOs, community groups and individuals.
+She is regularly instructed to appear at inquiries, hearings and High Court challenges for a range of clients including developers, local authorities, NGOs, community groups and individuals.

-She is listed as one of the ‘Highest Rated Planning Juniors Under 35’ by Planning Magazine (2018).
+She is listed as one of the top ten ‘Highest Rated Planning Juniors Under 35’ by Planning Magazine (2019).

 Judicial review and statutory appeals